Pandemic interrupts Nigeria’s housing boom

 Nigeria’s “rebased” GDP; multiple exchange rate system

-While the revised figure makes Nigeria the 26th biggest economy in the world, the country lags behind in terms of income per capita, with US$2,049 for each citizen in 2018 - compared to South Africa´s income per capita of US$6,377.
+While the revised figure makes Nigeria the 26th biggest economy in the world, the country lags behind in terms of income per capita, with US$2,222 for each citizen in 2019 - compared to South Africa’s income per capita of US$6,100.

 However, since the peg to the US dollar was abolished in June 2016, the Naira has been falling sharply, resulting to a contraction in the overall size of the economy.
-In fact, Nigeria’s GDP shrank by almost a fourth to just about US$397 billion in 2018.
-After maintaining an exchange rate of NGN 197 = USD 1 for about 16 months, Nigeria´s central bank decided to move to a multiple foreign exchange policy to alleviate the chronic foreign currency shortage after the 2014 crash in oil prices.
+In 2019, Nigeria’s GDP stood to just about US$446 billion.
+After maintaining an exchange rate of NGN 197 = USD 1 for about 16 months, Nigeria’s central bank decided to move to a multiple foreign exchange policy to alleviate the chronic foreign currency shortage after the 2014 crash in oil prices.
 In just seven months, the Naira lost about 38% of its value.

-In May 2019, the official exchange rate stood at an average of NGN 306.4 = USD 1, almost unchanged from a year earlier.
-However, the convertible Investors and Exporters window, to which the parallel market rate remains aligned, traded at a 20% premium over the official exchange rate at NGN 360 = US$ 1.
+In September 2020, the official exchange rate stood at an average of NGN 380.6 = USD 1, losing about 19.5% of its value from a year earlier.
+However, the convertible Investors and Exporters window, to which the parallel market rate remains aligned, usually trades at about 20% premium over the official exchange rate.

 Recently, the IMF noted that the existence of multiple exchange rates creates distortions in the economy and discourages foreign investment.
 The international organization called for a unified market-based exchange rate and greater flexibility on a more permanent basis to support inflation targeting, shield the economy from external shocks and improve the country’s trade competitiveness.

-President Muhammadu Buhari was elected in 2015 on a wave of hope that he could defeat Boko Haram Islamists and turn around a country blighted by decades of corruption and poor governance.
+President Muhammadu Buhari was elected in 2015 on a wave of hope that he could defeat Boko Haram Islamists and turn around a country blighted by decades of high unemployment and poverty, crime, corruption and poor governance.
 During his first election campaign, he vowed to fight against corruption and insecurity if elected, and the anti-graft war has been one of his topmost priorities.

 Some critics have focused less on his physical frailties and more on his mental faculties.
 After US President Donald Trump reportedly called him "lifeless" after the recovering Buhari visited Washington, his critics were delighted.
 After an appearance in a live televised question-and-answer session in January 2019, one commentator called Buhari "intellectually disabled".

-Critics, who gave Buhari the nickname "Baba Go Slow" because it took him six months to appoint a cabinet, have continued to complain about his relaxed working style, and for concentrating power within a small group of trusted advisors, who like him are Hausa-speaking, ethnic Fulani Muslims from the north.
-These critics have included his wife, Aisha, who has criticised the so-called "cabal" around her husband, and retweeted videos of opposition lawmakers criticising the government.
-Nigeria´s lawyers have criticized his authoritarianism, suggesting that the anti-corruption campaign has been partial and favoured the ruling party.
+Critics, who gave Buhari the nickname "Baba Go Slow" because it took him six months to appoint a cabinet, have continued to complain about his relaxed working style and for stacking his new cabinet in his final term with ageing party loyalists, instead of more technocrats.
+In fact in May 2020, Buhari was left red-faced after he appointed a man who died months ago to a top post – the sixth time that he committed such error.
+Nigeria’s lawyers have criticized his authoritarianism, suggesting that the anti-corruption campaign has been partial and favoured the ruling party.

 Corruption is certainly a major problem.
 Based on a recent study conducted by PwC, corruption in Nigeria could cost up to 37% of GDP by 2030 if not dealt with.
 This cost is equivalent to about US$1,000 per person in 2014 and almost US$2,000 per person by 2030.